The Living the Faith Grant Cycle is the Catholic Community Foundation’s annual open application grant process.

 What are Living the Faith Grants?

-• Simplifying the application process to make it more efficient and less time consuming
+- A simple application process to make receiving grants efficient and less time consuming

-We are proud to implement these changes in close partnership with the Diocese of San José.
-We look forward to the positive impact this process will have on our local parishes, and we encourage all participants to give us feedback on the new process.
+We are proud to implement this grant process in close partnership with the Diocese of San José.
+We look forward to the positive impact this process will have on our local parishes, and we encourage all participants to give us feedback.

 Grant Cycle Highlights

-Each parish will submit one application.
-Multiple individuals may add to/edit the application, but only the pastor will be able to submit the application for his parish.
-Information for all five categories will be included in a single application.
+Each parish can submit two applications.
+Multiple individuals may add to/edit the applications, but only the pastor will be able to submit the applications for his parish.

-The new grant category definitions were crafted to align with the Pastoral Plan of the Diocese.
-There is significant overlap in the Foundation’s grant categories and the work of the Pastoral Plan, so the new application is crafted to highlight those intersections.
+The grant category definitions were crafted to align with the Pastoral Plan of the Diocese.
+There is significant overlap in the Foundation’s grant categories and the work of the Pastoral Plan, so this application is crafted to highlight those intersections.

 Emphasis on Collaboration